ThomasDWA/tindog-bootstrap4-webpage/README.md

-This is my adaptation of Angela Yu's Tindog CSS Bootstrap project from "The Complete 2020 Web Development Bootcamp".
+# tindog-bootstrap4-webpage
+A guided web-development project I did to learn how to use Bootstrap as part of "The Complete 2020 Web Development Bootcamp" by Dr. Angela Yu.
+Link to the course on Udemy: https://www.udemy.com/course/the-complete-web-development-bootcamp/